 \section{On the non-uniquness of cone-volume vectors}

 In this section, we briefly study for $U \in \mathcal{U}(n,m)$ and $\gamma \in C_{\cv}(U) \cap \R_{>0}^m$ the set

 consisting of all right hand sides $b \in \R_{\geq 0}^m$ yielding the same cone-volume vector $b$.
 In the case of the simplex, i.e., $m=n+1$, the cardinality of this set is clearly $1$ whereas in our example of the parallelepiped it is infinity.
-Hence, in order to study its size we use the dimension $\dim^*(S(U,\gamma))$, where $\dim^*(S(U,\gamma)$ denotes its diemnsions as semi-algebraic set $S(U,\gamma)$ \cite[Definition 2.8.1]{bochnak2013real}.
+Hence, to study its size we use the dimension $\dim^*(S(U,\gamma))$, where $\dim^*(S(U,\gamma))$ denotes the dimension of $S(U,\gamma)$ as a semialgebraic set, \cite[Definition 2.8.1]{bochnak2013real}.
 In particular, the cardinality of $S(U,\gamma)$ is finite if and only if $\dim^*(S(U,\gamma))=0$.
 The next proposition gives a lower bound on $\dim^*(S(U,\gamma))$.

 \begin{proposition} Let \( U \in \mathcal{U}(n,m) \), let $U=S_1\cup S_2 \cup \cdots \cup S_d$ be the unique partition into irreducible sets and let $\gamma \in C_{\cv}(U) \cap \R_{>0}^m$.
 Then it holds